adamkewley/jobson/README.md

 - Handle application outputs

-Jobson and [Jobson UI](https://github.com/adamkewley/jobson-ui) were developed on a project where researchers and developers collaborate to develop data pipelines.
-We spent a lot of time handling data requests, explaining how to install applications, explaining how to run applications, tracing requests, etc. Attempts to engineer around the problem with bespoke web servers worked, but those systems were brittle and needed redevelopment every time a new workflow came along.
+Jobson and [Jobson UI](https://github.com/adamkewley/jobson-ui) were developed for data-centric teams.
+We were spending a lot of time handling data requests, explaining how to install applications, explaining how to run applications, tracing requests, etc. Attempts to engineer around the problem with bespoke web servers worked, but those systems needed redevelopment every time a new workflow came along.

-Jobson was developed to generate a self-explanatory, standard API that is simple, can be changed *very* easily (via spec files), and contained enough information (names, descriptions) for frontends to provide a decent user experience.
+Jobson was developed to generate a standard API that is simple, can be changed *very* easily (via spec files), and contains enough information (names, descriptions) for frontends to provide a decent user experience.

 # Build

-Built with `Maven` and `JDK 1.8+`.
+The entire project is built with `Maven` and `JDK 1.8+`.
 From the project directory:

 ```bash
 mvn package